Learn how to increase customer lifetime value with these customer retention strategies, examples and case studies for your online store.

 - Yotpo Loyalty & Rewards – ‘Loyalty, Referrals & Rewards by Yotpo (formerly Swell).’

-Today, we’ve covered why you should be concerned with customer retention, how to calculate it and three strategies to increase your customer retention that’ll put you ahead of the competition.
+Today, we’ve covered why you should be concerned with customer retention, how to calculate it and three customer retention strategies that’ll put you ahead of the competition.

 If you want to get to grips with other important ecommerce concepts, then check out our guides below!